 The initial public offering price of our common stock is substantially higher than the net tangible book value per share of our common stock immediately prior to this offering.
-Therefore, if you purchase our common stock in this offering, you will incur an immediate dilution of \$10.04 in pro forma as adjusted net tangible book value per share as of September 30, 2010 from the price you paid, based on the initial public offering price of \$13.50 per share.
-New investors who purchase shares in this offering will contribute approximately 28.5% of the total amount of equity capital raised by us through the date of this offering, and will own approximately 29.1% of the outstanding share capital and approximately 29.1% of the voting rights.
+Therefore, if you purchase our common stock in this offering, you will incur an immediate dilution of \$10.93 in pro forma as adjusted net tangible book value per share as of September 30, 2010 from the price you paid, based on an assumed initial public offering price of \$14.50 per share, the midpoint of the range set forth on the cover page of this prospectus.
+In addition, new investors who purchase shares in this offering will contribute approximately 28.5% of the total amount of equity capital raised by us through the date of this offering, but will only own approximately 27.7% of the outstanding share capital and approximately 27.7% of the voting rights.
 In addition, we have issued options and warrants to acquire common stock at prices below the initial public offering price.
 To the extent outstanding options and warrants are ultimately exercised, there will be further dilution to investors who purchase shares in this offering.
 In addition, if the underwriters exercise their over-allotment option or if we issue additional equity securities, investors purchasing shares in this offering will experience additional dilution.
 For a further description of the dilution that you will experience immediately after this offering, see "Dilution."